tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-reporting-services-loads-slow-first-time.md

   - ssrs

 ---
-I&#8217;ve been approached on the web, in the SQL Community and in person several times with the question: &#8220;My Reporting Services instance loads Report Manager extremely slow.
-Why?&#8221;
+I've been approached on the web, in the SQL Community and in person several times with the question: “My Reporting Services instance loads Report Manager extremely slow.
+Why?”

 There are a few common primary causes of this.
 One is the instance being located on a DMZ and behind policies that cause the slow load times.
-I’m not a network guru and haven’t played in that field for 7-8 years so I can&#8217;t give you a lot of ideas to fix it.
+I’m not a network guru and haven’t played in that field for 7-8 years so I can't give you a lot of ideas to fix it.
 I can say, check it if you are on that landscape and getting the slow load times.

 The other cause comes down to locally installed firewalls and virus scan programs on the server (or machine you have SSRS installed on) blocking some or all access for Reporting Services, certain ports and ASP.NET.
 Firewalls are the devil from the inside out.
 I hate to say it, being the security crazed DBA I am but they do cause some headaches when working with features like Reporting Services that look to Internet Explorer for assistance in loading.